kariannestrand/IN4200/MA2/README.md

 # README for IN4200 - Mandatory Assignment 2

-### This program uses the C programming language to import a noisy grey-scale JPEG image using a simple-jpeg external library.
+### This program uses the C programming language to import a noisy grey-scale JPEG image using the simple-jpeg external library.
 The JPEG image then undergoes simple denoising using the isotropic diffusion algorithm, and a smooth version of the JPEG image is exported.
 The folders `serial_code` and `parallel_code` contains a non-parallelized and MPI parallelized version of this program, respectively.
 The folder `simple-jpeg` contains the source code of the simple-jpeg external library.

 The program in both folders `serial_code` and `parallel_code` is structured into four files:
   - `serial_main.c`/`parallel_main.c`